Kostant relation in filtered randomized benchmarking for passive bosonic devices: Approach

 \section{Approach}

 This section presents a concise way to describe the sequence of gates needed for benchmarking.
 We then use this method to recall the filter definition from the original proposal.
-Furthermore, we present our own filter and demonstrate that employing it results in a single exponential for a parameter. \fxnote*{R1C8}{It is important to note that our scheme can utilize the same data as the original filter.}
+Furthermore, we present our own filters and demonstrate that employing them results in a single exponential for a parameter.
+It is important to note that our scheme can use the same data as the original filter.

 Our first task is to define what filtering means.
 Doing so clarifies not only the original scheme but also our contribution.
 We begin by introducing notation for a sequence of gates.
 Consider an ordered sequence of \(g\) gates~\(\mathbf{U}^{\ngates}_s\), an initial state \(\varrho\), and a measurement \(E\).
 Further, consider that each \(U\) in \(\mathbf{U}^{\ngates}_s\) is an element of the unitary group acting on \(\hilbert^{n}_m\).
 Similarly, denote the \(s\)-th randomly sampled sequence of~\(g\) gates by \(\mathbf{U}^{\ngates}_s\).
 We collect all these sequences into the following matrix: